Beyond the blur: using experimentally determined point spread functions to improve scanning Kelvin probe imaging: Results Discussion

-To obtain the PSF, we first calculate the line spread function from the derivative of the line scan, and then in Fourier space we interpolate the 1-dimensional transform of the line spread function to a 2-dimensional map assuming rotational symmetry.
-Taking the inverse transform we get an approximation of the real space PSF (see SM for full details).
+for the PSF, where $\mathcal{F}_{1D}$ and $\mathcal{F}_{2D}$ denote the 1-D and 2-D Fourier transforms, and $k_i, k_j$ are the Fourier space coordinates (see SM for full details).
 The result is shown in (Fig.~\ref{fig:figure2}\textbf{c}).
 The cross section of this PSF (Fig.~\ref{fig:figure2}\textbf{e}) has a non-intuitive feature: a ring of higher intensity towards the edge of the probe.
 To investigate this further and perform a sanity-check of our strategy, we perform numerical simulations for a second, independent estimate of the PSF (Fig.~\ref{fig:figure2}\textbf{d,e}; see SM for details on simulations).
-The simulations produce a decent estimate for the PSF, but the differences are non-negligible.
-The simulated PSF has a higher amplitude, is slightly narrower, and exhibits a more subdued ring at the edge.
-We suspect these differences are due to physical features of the probe that the idealised simulation geometry cannot capture.
-For example, visual inspection of the probe reveals it is not perfectly cylindrical, and high-speed video reveals subtle horizontal vibrations in addition to the vertical motion (see SM).
-This speculation is supported qualitatively by the fact that in our simulations, we observe that even small changes to the probe shape (\textit{e.g.}~rounding edges) can have a significant effect on the PSF (see SM).
-The inability of simulations to faithfully reproduce the experiments even in the slow-scan regime highlight the need for measuring PSFs.
+In addition, the PSF also has an apparent negative region at around $\pm$0.8~mm; however, this measurement is not statistically significant.